rawfunkmaharishi/purdie/README.md

 (you can alternatively specify a source file on the command line with the `-f` flag).

-You also need a *.env* file with API keys in it:
+You also need a *.env* file with the relevant credentials in it:

     FLICKR_API_KEY: this_a_key
     FLICKR_SECRET: this_a_secret